Can You Co-parent With Someone Who Hurt You? Experts Weigh in

 Additionally, understanding the underlying issues of a conflict and working to address them can help to avoid further hurt and misunderstanding.

-With the right strategies, you can co-parent with your former partner and move forward in a healthy way.
+You can co-parent with your former partner and move forward healthily with the right strategies.

 Communication Skills